Rajasurya7775/AgriPrice-Intelligence/README.md

 - [ ] 🗺️ Support for additional Indian states
 - [ ] 🤖 Automated tests for prediction logic and advisory generation
 - [ ] 📱 Progressive Web App (PWA) support for mobile use

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Here's how to get started:

-1. Fork this repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m "Add: your feature description"`
-4. Push to your fork: `git push origin feature/your-feature-name`
-5. Open a Pull Request

----